 Many restoration companies are seeing fewer opportunities due to the pandemic, but the competition is as stiff as ever.
-Moreover, the prices of building materials considerably increased in 2020, and this trend is likely to continue this year.
+Moreover, the prices of building materials considerably increased in 2020, and this trend is likely to continue into the future.

 These factors can eat into your profit margin, but you can’t control them.
 What you can do is focus on improving the resilience of your business, delivering quality work, reducing costs, and growing your operations in spite of all the challenges.

 Track Costs, Organize Records, and Manage for Profitability